![]() |

 For more information, the train travel section of www.turkeytravelplanner.com is highly recommended.

-The first section of the Istanbul-Ankara high-speed line opened in March 2009, when 250 km/h high-speed YHT trains (Yüksek Hızlı Treni) started running between Ankara & Eskişehir, see the photos & video above.
-In July 2014 high-speed YHT trains were extended to Pendik, a suburban station 25km east of Istanbul, and in March 2019 trains were further extended to Söğütlüçeşme in central Istanbul on the eastern side of the Bosphorus, just one mile southeast of the old Haydarpaşa station.
-Two trains per day are extend through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali on the suburban network on the western side of Istanbul, although from a visitor's point of view these don't call at Istanbul Sirkeci or anywhere conveniently central on the western side of the Bosphorus.
+The first section of the Istanbul-Ankara high-speed line opened in March 2009 and 250 km/h high-speed YHT trains (Yüksek Hızlı Treni) started running between Ankara & Eskişehir, see the photos & video above.
+In 2014 high-speed YHT trains were extended to Pendik, a suburban station 25km east of Istanbul, and in 2019 trains were further extended to Söğütlüçeşme station in central Istanbul on the Asian side of the Bosphorus, 2 km southeast of the old Haydarpaşa station.
+Two trains per day are extend through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali on the suburban network on the western side of Istanbul, although from a visitor's point of view these don't call at Istanbul Sirkeci or anywhere central on the western side of the Bosphorus.

-Söğütlüçeşme is a suburban station 2km (1.2 miles) east of the old Haydarpaşa station, used as the terminal for YHTs since 13 March 2019, see location map.
+Söğütlüçeşme is a suburban station 2km (1.2 miles) east of the old Haydarpaşa station, see Söğütlüçeşme station guide & how to reach it.

 Ankara station (Ankara Gar) is in central Ankara, see location map, unlike the bus terminal which is 2-3 miles outside the city or the airport 15-20 miles outside.